Strobesstrobes

 Why is gray box testing the most common?

 Gray box balances cost, coverage, and realism.
-The tester skips wasteful reconnaissance using a provided account but still has to escalate and discover like an attacker, which fits most web and API engagements well.
+The tester skips wasteful reconnaissance using a provided account but still has to escalate like an attacker, and crucially the two-account setup makes authorization and IDOR testing possible, which fits most web and API engagements.

 Does white box testing include source code review?

 It can and often does.
-Because the tester has the source, white box engagements frequently pair dynamic testing with secure code review to catch logic flaws that black box testing would never reach.
+Because the tester has the source, white box engagements frequently pair dynamic testing with secure code review to catch logic flaws and hardcoded secrets that black box testing would never reach.

 Can you combine black, white, and gray box testing?